 LIFE IS A LOOM, WEAVING ILLUSION.
 Vachel Lindsay

 This direction was started with sandpaper remnants from the reduction process of my Erosion Series panels.
 I’m a big believer in repurposing materials in the studio just as nature uses everything that decays to create new life.
 Using discarded paintings on Arches 300 LB watercolor paper, I start by painting over the existing piece allowing areas that I like to remain.
-The weavings begin with the vertical strips as this is the foundation of the composition.
-The horizontal strips are examined, used or discarded in an intuitive approach as I continue to construct the weaving.
+The weavings begin with the vertical strips, (the warp), as this is the foundation of the composition.
+The horizontal strips, (the weft), are examined, used or discarded in an intuitive approach as I continue to construct the weaving.

 In Large Scale Weaving #3, I introduced a large pod shape as a bridge from the Pod paintings.
 The dark brown/black area of the pod was created with an “oil spill” — a large area of liquid asphalt suspended in oil base polyurethane.
 I chose rebar for the armature — a product of the industrial revolution which is the single most corrosive contributor of the Earth's climate change.

 The final step is the stitching with waxed thread that connects me with my late Mother who was a seamstress & nurse.
 The long strands left with the tie-off at the bottom represent hair roots.
 All life is interwoven—the removal of one strand begins the fraying process and makes the weaving incomplete.